AshrafAlias98/Personal-Portfolio-Website/README.md

 My Personal Portfolio for my journey to become a software engineer!!!

 The website is still currently under development.
 Target completion: 25 July 2021
-<br>Temporarily hosted in Netlify: https://fervent-yalow-d12315.netlify.app
+<br>Temporarily hosted in Netlify: https://fervent-yalow-d12315.netlify.app (Note, the website is still partially responsive)

 <br>Completed:
 1. Main components of the website (Home, Project and Contact page)